Home Depot robbery suspects appear in court

 Following their first video appearances before First District Court Judge T. Glenn Ellington, Gonzalez and Sanchez were both scheduled for a joint pretrial detention hearing to be held Wednesday.
 Both are being held in Santa Fe County jail pending the hearing.

-Deputy District Attorney Kent Wahlquist said Sanchez — who is accused of driving in Monday's second vehicle pursuit — is facing zero to 8 and a half years in prison, and a $21,000 fine based on four felony charges and one misdemeanor his office plans to file in District Court.
+Deputy District Attorney Kent Wahlquist said Sanchez — who is accused of driving in Monday's second vehicle pursuit — is facing zero to 8 1/2 years in prison and a $21,000 fine based on four felony charges and one misdemeanor his office plans to file in District Court.

 He said Sanchez will be charged with aggravated battery on a peace officer with a deadly weapon, aggravated fleeing a law enforcement officer, receiving or transferring a stolen motor vehicle, tampering with evidence of a fourth-degree felony and a misdemeanor charge of resisting, evading or obstructing an officer.